 When possible, the operational and financial implementation of the development actions can be entrusted to partners through the conclusion of Operational Partnership Agreements.
 For acquisitions within such Operational Partnership Agreements, operational partners will apply the rules and procedures applicable under the national legislation of their country, rules and procedures LuxDev will be made aware of.

-In terms of public procurement, LuxDev ensures the compliance with the principles of competitive tendering and treatment of economic operators on equal terms, in a non-discriminatory way and in all transparency.
+In terms of public procurement, LuxDev ensures the compliance with the principles of competitive tendering and treatment of economic operators on equal terms, in a non-discriminatory way, in proportionality and in all transparency.

 The Partner countries and LuxDev shall take the necessary measures to ensure the widest possible participation on equal terms in tenders for goods, services and works, including, as appropriate, measures to: